sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 ### Adding our Service Provider

 Its time to get a full circle of websocket functionality up and running.
-Like our User Client , the Service Provider is a typescript application, bundles using Parcel and has the same npm dependencies.
-Lets re-iterate the same steps we went earlier.
+Like our User Client, the Service Provider is a Typescript application, bundled using Parcel, and has the same npm dependencies.
+Lets re-iterate the same steps we went through earlier.

-Lets go ahead back to our root folder 'Simple Service Provider Tutorial' and create a new folder, 'Service Provider'
+Lets go ahead back to our root folder 'Simple Service Provider Tutorial' and create a new directory, 'Service Provider'

 :::note
     Our Folder Structure (so far)